Mradul-Lakhotiya/Mradul-Lakhotiya/README.md

 - 📫 You can reach me via email at [mradullakhotiya24@gmail.com](mailto:mradullakhotiya24@gmail.com) or [Mradul.125405@stu.upes.ac.in](mailto:Mradul.125405@stu.upes.ac.in).
 - 🌐 Connect with me on [LinkedIn](https://www.linkedin.com/in/mradul-lakhotiya).
+- 💬 Connect with me on Discord username :- mradul_lakhotiya

 Feel free to connect with me, offer advice, or share your own coding experiences.
 Let's learn and grow together!